NVIDIA/modulus/docs/tutorials/fsdp_and_shard_tensor.rst

 Key Points
 ---------

-1. The device mesh is split into two dimensions: one for data parallelism (FSDP) and one for spatial decomposition (ShardTensor)
+1. The device mesh is split into two dimensions: one for data parallelism (FSDP) and one for spatial decomposition (ShardTensor).
+We get that in one line using torch DeviceMesh: `mesh = dm.initialize_mesh((-1, 2), mesh_dim_names=["data", "spatial"])`.
+And in fact, for multilevel parallelism, you can extend your mesh further.
+Think of DeviceMesh like a tensor of arbitrary rank, and each element is one GPU.
 2. Input data is sharded across the spatial dimension using ShardTensor
 3. FSDP handles parameter sharding and optimization across the data parallel dimension
 4. The model can process larger spatial dimensions efficiently by distributing the computation